microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 @conversation_id = 22334567
 @yacht_id = "100"
 ````
+### Observe Azure AI Search

+If everything works properly then the text files newly uploaded to, or modified in, the **`government`** container in Blob store should show up in the Contoso documents AI Search index configured and defined in the **`AZURE_AI_SEARCH_CONTOSO_DOCUMENTS_INDEX_NAME`** application setting.

+Likewise, updates to the **`yachts`** JSON records in Cosmos DB should automatically show up in the AI Search index defined in the **`AZURE_AI_SEARCH_CONTOSO_YACHTS_INDEX_NAME`** application setting.

+**NOTE:** You can view the application's settings in the `local.settings.json` file in the `/ContosoAIAppsBackend` folder of your Codespace or student Resources package.

 The application has Azure Functions that watch the Cosmos DB database collections as well as the Azure Blob Store containers for changes.
 Each file upload to Azure Blob Store (new or modified) should trigger the Azure Function for you to see in the Terminal Console and the change triggering the Azure Functions.
 You should also see the document chunks uploaded to the AI Search Index.

 Each JSON request submission to the Yacht management REST API should also trigger the Azure function that processes the embeddings for the Yacht contents.
 You should also see these changes reflected in the Azure Search Index.

-You should be able to search for the documents in Azure AI Search
+You should be able to search for the documents in Azure AI Search, as shown in the screenshot below:

 ![HTTP Request Variables](../images/contoso_yachts_index_search.png)

+### Modify Data and Observe Azure AI Search

-You should then make a small change to one of the JSON files by changing some text in the description and then upload the file again.
+Make a small change to one of the JSON files by changing some text in the description and then upload the file again.
 You should then be able to see the change reflected in the Azure AI Search index.

 Change the file back to how it was originally and upload the file again because it will be used in later challenges.

 ## Success Criteria

 To complete the challenge successfully, the solution should demonstrate the following:
-- The triggers for the Blob Store and Cosmos DB Container changes are detecting changes to new or modified records in your VSCode.
+- The Triggers for the Blob Store and Cosmos DB Container changes are detecting changes to new or modified records in your VSCode.
 - Any new document or change to an existing document in Cosmos DB must be reflected in the vector store index
 - Any new document uploaded into the Azure Blob Store container must be reflected in the vector store index.